Lotus 42 car-by-car histories

 Built for 1967 Indy 500.
 Team Lotus: unused and not even shipped to US.
 Remained in England through 1967 and then sold to Lotus Components in early 1968.
 Robs Lamplough bought the car but, unlike his two Lotus 43s, he quickly sold the 42B on to Canadian racer Bill Brack.
 Jo Marquart designed revised suspension for the car, and Lotus Canada mechanic Barry Sullivan installed a 5-litre Chevy V8 at Hethel.
 Brack acquired Castrol sponsorship for 1969 and the car was known as the 'Lotus GTX'.
 Driven in the 1969 Canadian Formula A Series (six races: two wins, a third and three retirements; third overall in championship) and the SCCA Continental Championship (six races: two DNS and four starts; only one finish: 16th at Elkhart Lake in July).
 Crashed heavily at Lime Rock 1 Sep 1969 and the car was 'a skip job'.
 Brack rented Al Pease's 1968 Lola T140 for the rest of the season and apparantly sold the Lotus for scrap in Toronto.
 Somehow, it got to Alan Secrest in Ohio, then to collector Chuck Haines.
 In 1990, Carl Hungness enumerated Haines' collection, and mentioned the Lotus 42 driven by Hill in 1967.
 About the same time the article appeared, Haines sold the 42 to a private collector in Virginia in 1990.
-Retained May 2013.
+The collector still owned the car in May 2013.

 Driven by: Bill Brack.
 First race: Brands Hatch (UK R2), 7 Apr 1969.
 Total of 12 recorded races.